The Sculptor's Daughter

-The Sculptor's Daughter (Swedish: Bildhuggarens dotter) is a memoir by Swedish-speaking Finnish writer Tove Jansson, known for her Moomintroll books, published in Swedish in 1968.
-It was her first book for adults.
+The Sculptor's Daughter (Bildhuggarens dotter) is an autobiographical collection of short stories written from a child's point of view by the Finland Swedish writer Tove Jansson, known for her Moomintroll books, and published in Swedish in 1968.
+It was her first book intended for adults.
+The book has been admired by critics, who note the enchanting nature of the stories, but also the darker side of the child's observations.